Wednesday, October 2, 2013

 When I graduated from the University of Delaware in 1994, I was pleasantly surprised to learn that Clancy would be our commencement speaker.
 I remember it was somewhat controversial because the school had to pay him, unlike the school officials and local politicians who normally spoke at graduation (what ever happened to that Joe Biden guy?)

 More importantly, I vividly remember what he said that day.
-He spoke of his dreams of becoming writer that got side tracked by marriage, family, and everyday concerns.
+He spoke of his dreams of becoming a writer that got side tracked by marriage, family, and everyday concerns.
 He told us of how, even as an insurance broker, he kept pursuing his dream.
 At age 37, he published his first novel, The Hunt For Red October, and the rest is history.

 When I heard him speak, I had no idea how I would make a living after college.I eventually wound up working in computers just as it became the industry to be in.
 Later, I had the dream of being a commercial pilot.
 I even earned my commercial pilot's license, just as that industry became the place not to be.